Lee Miller in Hitler’s Bathtub

 A story for two women and a few unimportant men

-The libretto 'Lee Miller in Hitlers Bathtub' is a portrait of a woman who at the end of her life said that she felt like a cow who had been milked dry.
-A woman in the shadow of many men.
-Famous men.
-Notorious men.
+‘Lee Miller in Hitler’s Bathtub’ is not a biographical portrait of Lee Miller, but draws on key moments from her life to create a picture of a woman in the shadow of so many famous and infamous men.
 Jan Lauwers wanted to make a portrait that was no longer that of Lee but of so many women in the history of art who have been gagged.

 Lee Miller in Hitler’s Bathtub